in prison for 213 daysmore info

 in prison for 1224 days

 Ibrahim Metwally Hegazy is a human rights lawyer and the co-founder and coordinator of the Association of the Families of the Disappeared.
-Metwally represents families of people forcibly disappeared by the Egyptian state and was reported for providing legal advice to the family of Giulio Regeni, the Italian Cambridge university student who disappeared on 25 January 2016 and whose body was found bearing signs of extreme torture.
+Mr Metwally represents families of people forcibly disappeared by the Egyptian state and was reported for providing legal advice to the family of Giulio Regeni, the Italian Cambridge university student who disappeared on 25 January 2016 and whose body was found bearing signs of extreme torture.

 in prison for 1875 days

-After having been held for more than ten hours at the airport of Hurghada, he was later moved to State Security Prosecution after the authorities searched his laptop and found articles he wrote on Sinai and other political issues.
+On 29 November 2015, Mr al-Iskandarani was detained when returning to Egypt from Germany and was held for more than ten hours at the airport of Hurghada.
+He was later moved to the State Security Prosecution, after the authorities searched his laptop and found articles he had written on Sinai and other political issues.
 He was interrogated on charges of belonging to an illegal group, the Muslim Brotherhood, and spreading its ideas, in addition to intentionally disseminating false information.

 After spending more than two years in pre-trial detention, Mr Iskandarani was sentenced on 23 May 2018 to 10 years in prison by a military court.
-According to Reporters Without Borders, the ruling was upheld on 24 December.
+The ruling was upheld on 24 December 2018.

 For updates on his situation, follow the hashtag #الحرية_لاسماعيل_الاسكندراني on Facebook.